 However, after some research, I came across a style that’s totally doable, and guys, if I can do it, then so can you.
 Here’s the style I had in mind:

 Doesn’t Kourtney Kardashian look amazeballs here?
 It’s such a simple style, but it’s so pretty and neat-looking.
-Plus, the braid kind loops around her bun in the back, and it’s v. classy if you ask me.
+Plus, the braided kind loops around her bun in the back, and it’s v. classy if you ask me.

 After staring at the photo for what was probably a little bit too long, if I’m being honest, I think I’ve got it pegged.
 It looks we’re dealing with a center part, two classic French braids, and a simple bun in the back.
 Now, here’s the dealio: I’m terrible at French braids, and I look like a fool when I part my hair down the middle.
 HOWEVER.
-I can do a pretty neat snake braid and a, well, passable waterfall braid, so I’m going to modify this look a bit if that’s alright by you guys.
+I can do a pretty neat snake braid and a, well, passable waterfall braid, so I’m going to modify this look a bit if that’s alright with you guys.

 As you can see, it’s very long and straight—I did my usual blow-dry routine last night, so I guess this is technically second-day hair.
 As you can also see, I am incapable of taking a normal human being picture of myself.
 All good things in braid land, right?
 Cool, glad we’re on the same page.